Quick Chebureki Recipe – Чебуреки

 What Makes a Proper Cheburek

-The outside of the proper cheburek (Чебурек) should be perfectly crispy, almost flaky, while the filling inside should be nice and juicy, filled with lots of onions.
-These types of Chebureki (plural of Cheburek) are authentic to Crimean Tatar cuisine but are popular in many post-Soviet countries as well as Central Asia and beyond.
+The outside of the proper cheburek (Чебурек) should be perfectly crispy, almost flaky, while the filling is nice and juicy, filled with lots of onions.
+These Chebureki (plural of Cheburek) are authentic to Crimean Tatar cuisine but popular in many post-Soviet countries, Central Asia, and beyond.

-Authentic Cheburek (pronounced: che-boo-rek) is made with a simple, unleavened dough of flour, water, and a little fat.
-The raw dough is then rolled into a large thin circle and filled with a thin layer of filling made with ground lamb, ground onions, and seasonings.
+Authentic Cheburek (pronounced che-boo-rek) is made with a simple, unleavened dough of flour, water, and a little fat.
+The raw dough is then rolled into a large thin circle and filled with a thin layer of filling made with ground lamb, lots of ground onions, and seasonings.
 The filling must be kept thin enough to cook quickly at the same time as the outer shell.

 The circle is then folded in half to form a moon shape, and the edges are sealed by pressing them together with a fork.
 Chebureki is fried in oil until golden crispy and served hot as is or with a dipping of sour cream.